IgniteUI/help-topics/topics/02_Controls/igScroll/02_igScroll_Styling.md

     The classes applied are `igscroll-vdrag` and `igscroll-vdrag-thin`.

-    The first class is responsible for the overall look of the scroll thumb like background color, border styles and etc. The second class is responsible for how it will look when it should be displayed as thin scroll thumb.
-In general in this class are used to set the width and the left offset relative to the element that it is child of.
+    The first class is responsible for the overall look of the scroll thumb like background color, border styles and etc. The second class is responsible for how it will look when the scroll thumb is its thin state.
+In general this class is used to set the width and the left offset of the thumb relative to the parent element.

 2. Hovering over the scrollbar area